pdxwebdev/yadacoin-nodejs/README.md

 Wallet.transfer(destinations, options);
 ```

-Transfers Monero to a single recipient OR a group of recipients in a single transaction.
+Transfers YadaCoin to a single recipient OR a group of recipients in a single transaction.
 Responds with the transaction hash of the payment.

 Parameters: